dsk-sgx/ApexMock/README.md

 see the [test class](force-app/test/classes/mock/ApexMockTest.cls).

 ## Roadmap
-1. Implement the function to verify whether the mocked method was executed correctly.
-1. Implement the function to control the result by the argument of mock method.
 1. Implement the ability to execute the original method if it is not mocked.